 Mount Kenya Nelion Peak

-We offer guided ascents of the SE Face standard route to the summit of Nelion, the second highest of Mount Kenya and only around 10m lower than the highest peak of Batian.
-After the trek in and acclimitisation, the technical climb is completed in one long day as a series of up to 18 pitches.
-You will need good previous experience of leading outdoor multi-pitch rock to a minimum VS standard.
-It is also worth reading through the suggested kit list for a climb on Mount Kenya.
+We offer guided ascents of the South East Face standard route to the summit of Nelion (5188m), the second highest of Mount Kenya and only around 10m lower than the highest peak of Batian.
+After the trek in and acclimitisation, the technical climb is completed in one long day as a series of 18 - 20 pitches.